 Any field in photography will be cutthroat.
 The market is saturated with wedding, portrait, and baby photographers.
 Real estate is no different.
 Just remember, there's always room for one more good one.
 The more good photographers out there, the better we all become.
 A rising tide lifts all ships.
 With these tips, you'll be able to get a jump start on every other photographer who is just starting out shooting real estate.

-If you want to know how to get into real estate photography successfully and satisfy your potential clients with beautiful photos of their buildings and interiors, don’t forget about basic photo editing.
+If you want to know how to get into real estate photography successfully and satisfy your potential clients with beautiful photos of their exteriors and interiors, post production is massively important.
 Cropping, HDR effect, colors & hues enhancement, shadows removal can transform dull images into bright, fresh shots taken from a magazine’s cover.
-If you can’t do it by yourself, you can learn how to make it in Lightroom via YouTube tutorials or you can outsource your post processing using a freelancer marketplace like Fiverr.
+If you can’t do it by yourself, you can learn how to use Lightroom via YouTube tutorials or you can outsource your post processing using a freelancer marketplace like Fiverr.
 There are hundreds of freelancers to choose from, so you can pick the perfect one for your photos!

 Disclaimer: Improve Photography is a participant in the Amazon Services LLC Associates Program among other affiliate programs, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and other websites.